6 Special Sibling Christmas Traditions your children will love doing year after year, and look forward to passing along to their own children.

 My kids get to pick a non-school night in December to set up their sleeping bags, pillows, what feels like hundreds of stuffed animals and sleep in the living room with the Christmas tree lights on.

 (I always turn them off before I go to bed so it’s not a fire hazard!)

 We might watch one of their favorite Christmas movies like The Grinch, eat popcorn, have a cup of hot chocolate in one of our Santa mugs sand read a Christmas story (The Night Before Christmas the classic version is always our favorite and a must-have) before they settle to bed too.

 This idea comes from The Dating Divas.

 Night Before Christmas Box

-Create a Night Before Christmas Box for all the kids to open up at once, or one for each child.
-The box can have new Christmas pajamas to wear to bed, a Santa hat, socks or slippers, a Christmas book to read before bedtime, hot chocolate and some sort of note.
+The box can have new Christmas pajamas to wear to bed for Christmas morning, a Santa hat, socks or slippers, a Christmas book to read before bedtime, a special treat like a candy cane or package of hot chocolate and some sort of note.

 Magic Reindeer Food

-This recipe is easy to make, but what’s hard to capture is the delight little kids get from Magic Reindeer Food.
+This recipe is easy to make, but what’s hard to capture is the delight little kids get from making and then sprinkling Magic Reindeer Food outside on Christmas Eve.

 As an added magic trick – pop open a glow stick and sprinkle the glowing liquid over your lawn and tell the kids to look outside and see how the magic reindeer food sparkles and glows in the dark!